zetseatZ/into-cps.github.io/simulation/coe.md

 You might experience that your anti-virus software detects COE as a possible threat.
 This is just a false postive and a known issue with modern anti-virus software.
-You can more about it and how to resolve the issue [here](http://overture.au.dk/into-cps/site/simulation/antivirus.html).
+You can read more about it and how to resolve the issue [here](http://overture.au.dk/into-cps/site/simulation/antivirus.html).

 ### Starting the COE: